Would you love to do some exercise

 Well, just like the airline safety videos say in the oxygen mask video, Help yourself first.

 The reason they say that is because you can’t help anyone else (child, spouse, parent, friend, etc) if you collapse from lack of oxygen.
-Exercise is exactly the same, you need to set yourself first for a while to get the time for exercise.
+Exercise is exactly the same, you need to put yourself first for a while to get the time for exercise.
 And if you find it difficult to get the time for exercise because of all the other things you have to do, then think about how those others will manage, or not manage if you become ill from lack of exercise!

 Get a Routine

 You NEED to put your exercise needs into your regular routine.
 If you have a

 calendar, block out a small amount of time each day or a larger amount of time 3 days a week for your exercise.
 Current recommendations are for 30 minutes exercise each day but it doesn’t all have to be done at once.
 Can you spare 10 minutes, three times a day?
 That adds up to your 30 minutes a day.
 If you are just starting out on exercise and cannot afford 30 minutes a day, then start off with just 10 minutes a day.
 After all, even 10 minutes is better than none at all, especially when done regularly.
 Exercise doesn’t necessarily mean going to the gym, or for a 10 mile hike.
 Exercise is just moving your body or putting a little more effort into it.
 There are some really easy peasy ways to add extra exercise into your daily routine.

 Planning a family picnic at the local park?
 Take along a Frisbee, the bicycles and or a soccer ball.
 You can also play a game of tag or kickball in an open field.
 Fun activities are a great way to burn calories while spending time together and many times, they don’t cost a thing.